-The online stroke support program provides stroke survivors & their carers with COVIDsafe access to skill development activities, educational talks, and social connection with peers via an online support group.
+The online stroke support program provides stroke survivors & their carers with COVIDsafe access to skill development activities, educational talks, and social connection with peers.
 More information can be found here.

 Skill Development & Assisted activities

-Group activities include mindfulness, meditation, cooking, art therapy, singing and low-impact sports, such as chair-based yoga; all aimed at self-led recovery and empowerment outcomes.
-Some of these group activites are also offered through our online stroke support program.
+Group activities include mindfulness, meditation, cooking, art therapy, singing, and low-impact sports, such as chair-based yoga; all aimed at self-led recovery and empowerment outcomes.
+Some of these group activities are also offered through our online stroke support program.

 At request, we also provide our members with access to a qualified Psychologist and Neuropsychological Rehabilitation expert for psychological assistance.

 From 2017-2019, SAV, in partnership with Deakin University, and funded by AMP Foundation, undertook an action research project with working-age stroke survivors in Geelong.
 The project resulted in a 21% increase in post-stroke employment for program participants (71% of program participants returned to work compared to just 50% of the general working-age stroke population).
 We aim to replicate this success at all Stroke Support Centres.